THE RESEARCH CENTER

 The vision: Ensuring the future of our oceans by creating a sustainable community and an environmentally aware population.

-The areas of intervention for TAKATA Research Center are organized around the following goals: endangered wildlife and habitat conservation; restoration of key ecosystems; enhancing social and environmental awareness while creating ambassadors for the underwater world.
+The areas of intervention for TAKATA Research Center are organized around the following goals: endangered wildlife and habitat conservation; restoration of key ecosystems; enhancement of social & environmental awareness while creating ambassadors for the underwater world; and implementation of a sustainable coastal development.

 Takata Research Center is welcoming interns to take in charge and manage distinctive projects.
 The projects have to be related to marine biology or coastal management.
 The methodology and objectives have to be strongly built and have a scientific base.
 The interns will have to conduct theory and field work.
 The internships length will have an average of 2 to 6 months.
 The projects can be part of an academic program and we are welcoming universities to contact us and send us bachelor and master students.
 Interns and their projects will be supervised by Takata Research Center team.